-Despite being immersed in the problems posed by racism during the Depression years,2 Du Bois was neither insensitive nor indifferent to the growing threat posed by Hitler.
-He used the pages of the Crisis3 to express the NAACP’s denunciation of German fascism and Nazi anti-Jewish policies.
+Despite being immersed in the problems posed by racism during the Depression years,2 Du Bois was neither insensitive nor indifferent to the growing threat posed by Adolf Hitler.
+He used the pages of The Crisis3 to express the National Association for the Advancement of Colored People's (NAACP) denunciation of German fascism and Nazi anti-Jewish policies.
 These sentiments were echoed in a resolution drafted by Du Bois for the organization's 1933 summer convention condemning "the vicious campaign of race prejudice directed against Jews and Negroes by the Hitler Government."4

 It was World War II and the Holocaust, however, that caused Du Bois to rethink his previous admiration for European culture in general and the German traditions in particular.5 He abandoned his previous belief that antisemitism and white racism differed in their origins, and moved towards a new "unitary theory of prejudice" that understood both as forms of scapegoating and aggression.6 For Du Bois, the Holocaust was a "slaughter so vast and cruel that we will not be able to realize what happened to six million human beings in Eastern Europe during the Second World War until years have gone by."